PluralFusion/staging.pf.com/content/english/privacy.md

 ### Sharing of Information
 We do not share your information with any third parties except as described in this Privacy Policy.

-  **Umami Analytics** We share information with Umami as our analytics provider.
+  **Umami Analytics** We may share information with Umami as our analytics provider.
 Umami has its own privacy policy, which we encourage you to review.
-You can learn more about Umami's privacy policy here: [Umami Privacy Policy](https://umami.is/privacy)
+You can learn more about Umami's privacy policy here: [Umami Privacy Policy](https://umami.is/privacy).

-  **Google reCaptcha** We use Google reCaptcha on our Contact page.
+  **Google reCaptcha** We may use Google reCaptcha on our Contact page.
+Google reCaptcha uses cookies.
 This page includes a link to Google's [privacy policy](https://policies.google.com/privacy) and [terms of service](https://policies.google.com/terms).

 ### Data Retention
 We retain the anonymized data collected through Umami Analytics for as long as necessary for the purposes described in this Privacy Policy.